phodina/depthai-nix/README.md

   - unify the MacOSX and Linux builds
   - upstream the fixes for other packages to build depthai-core on MacOSX
   - split into generic part and then create different version of the package - core C/C++, Python, w/ OpenCV
+  - when linking examples in parallel it requires to much memory !!!